Why do People Pray?

 - Blessed are the meek: for they shall inherit the earth.
 This verse has long puzzled me.

-I listened to Steve Gregg on-line and he opened up, for me, a whole new exciting meaning for it.
-Until today
+I listened to Steve Gregg on-line and he opened up a whole new exciting meaning for it.
+To be meek is not to

 - "If I speak in the tongues of men and of angels, but have not love, I am only a resounding